ansible/ansible/docs/docsite/rst/dev_guide/testing.rst

    Someuser wants to merge 1 commit into ansible:devel from someuser:feature_branch_name

 .. note:: Only test ``ansible:devel``

-   It is important that the PR request target be ansible:devel, as we do not accept pull requests into any other branch.
+   It is important that the PR request target be ``ansible:devel``, as we do not accept pull requests into any other branch.
 Dot releases are cherry-picked manually by Ansible staff.

 The username and branch at the end are the important parts, which will be turned into git commands as follows::